billray0259/multiclass_bin_classifier/README.md

 For example, one node may classify samples based on if the have loops (like a 9, 8, or 0), another node may activate only if the sample has a vertical line, (like a 1 or 7) and so on.

-Then by classes of samples can be constructed by grouping samples with shared characteristics.
+Then classes of samples can be constructed by grouping samples with shared characteristics.

 Ex: Perhaps most 8's have loops, but no vertical lines so they may fall into bucket 1 0.
 4's with their loop and vertical line may be assigned bucket 1 1, and 2's with neither might go to 0 0.